ant4g0nist/Vulnerable-Kext/README.md

 ## Disclaimer

-> [Vulnerable-Kext](https://github.com/ant4g0nist/Vulnerable-Kext) is an intentionally vulnerable kext for iOS/macOS.
-DO NOT use this your production environments, this project is meant for educational purpose only.
+> [Vulnerable-Kext](https://github.com/ant4g0nist/Vulnerable-Kext) is an intentionally vulnerable kext for iOS/macOS, meant for educational purpose only.

 ## TODO